rishirajjain/rishirajjain.github.io/README.md

  Currently only the front end is implemented using bootstrap3.

-# Help needed with angularJS backend implementation

-The backend of this site is to be implemented using angular JS and Javascript.

 # Contributing

 It would be great if you can help us in our endeavour by your valuable contributions